Find Affordable College Courses

 Full Geological & Earth Sciences at The University of Tennessee - Knoxville Report

-A rank of #2 on this year’s list means East Tennessee State University is a great place for geological and earth sciences students working on their bachelor’s degree.
-Located in the small city of Johnson City, ETSU is a public college with a fairly large student population.
+Out of the 10 schools in Tennessee that were part of this year’s ranking, East Tennessee State University landed the # 2 spot on the list.
+Located in the small city of Johnson City, ETSU is a public school with a fairly large student population.

 About 36% of the students majoring in geology at the school are women while 64% are male.